Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## The relevant code

 Having decided on the shared library approach, we looked into code `scipy.special` used for managing error handling state.
 In essence, things were very simple.
-Let's walk through the core lines.
+Let's walk through the core lines.[^9]

 There is an enumeration type `sf_action_t` giving human readable names to the different error handling policies: